Novia-RDI-Seafaring/fmu-gen-hex/README.md

 # fmu-gen-hex
-From pdf to heat-exchanger (hex) FMU
+From pdf to heat-exchanger (hex) to FMU